dstreev/cloudera_upgrade_utils/eval_tools/README_ambari_bp_tool.md

 - Create a V2 Blueprint from a V1 Blueprint with a Large Cluster Layout.
 Goal is to produce a small cluster for testing, based on the larger clusters configuration.
 And replace the host names with new host fqdn that match your test environment.

-`ambari_bp_tool.ph -b my-big-cluster-blueprint.json -l my-big-cluster-layout.json -2 my-small-test-cluster-blueprint_v2.json -w 3 -s replacement_hosts.json`
+`ambari_bp_tool.py -b my-big-cluster-blueprint.json -l my-big-cluster-layout.json -2 my-small-test-cluster-blueprint_v2.json -w 3 -s replacement_hosts.json`

+- Reduce a v2 Blueprint file to convertible services, reduce the worker node count, and sub new host names.

+`ambari_bp_tool.py -2 my-blueprint-v2.json -r -w 3 -s my_new-host.json`